Healthcare & Hoarding Disorder: What the Medical Community Needs to Know

 - Gain their trust: “A person must manage their reactions when working with someone with hoarding issues,” says Linda Buscemi, principal of the Geriatric Institute and Arizona hoarding task force chair member.
 She recommends always using respectful language, with non-judgmental words and body language.

-- Check your judgment: “Have no judgement.
+- Check your judgment: “Have no judgment.
 Be very kind and offer choices,” says professional organizer Leslie Jacobs.
 “The person who hoards is very territorial,”

 - Approach with caution: “Do not touch their objects or make immediate suggestions.
 Use their language regarding their items,” says Buscemi.
 Even if the items seem like trash to you, remember they are valued belongings to them.